 1967’s Viy is often described as the only horror film made in the Soviet Union.
-In truth it’s more like a fairy tale than a horror story, more Grimm than grim – bum, tish – though in the final haunting sequence things definitely swerve into the realm of things that go bump.
+In truth it’s more like a fairy tale than a horror story, more Grimm than grim – bum, tish – though in the final haunting sequence things definitely start going bump in the night.

 Odder than its solitary genre status is the fact that it’s a film with religion at its core.
 The USSR did not do god.
 Yet Viy is suffused with religious symbols and practices, beliefs and lore.
 There’s a good deal of paganism too, which the scientifically minded USSR wasn’t very keen on either.
 The original story was by Nikolay Gogol, who claimed it was lifted from folklore.
 This was untrue but it probably helped seal the deal when it came to getting a greenlight from the Soviet censor.
 Plain, honest working-man’s folklore=good.
 Fancy, arcane opium-of-the-people religion=bad.

 It’s a short film (77 mins) and the plot is simple.
 Khoma is a lusty, carousing trainee priest on his way home from the seminary to spend some time with his family.
 Needing a place to lay his head for the night, he implores an old woman to let him stay with her, in a barn or a loft or wherever she has a space.
 She turns out to be a witch and, having seemingly attempted to take advantage of Khoma sexually (the story looks like it’s going into Geoffrey Chaucer territory here), she rides him (literally) into the heavens, on his back with a broomstick clutched in one hand.
 Incensed, Khoma beats her nearly to death, whereupon the old crone turns into a beautiful young woman.

 Days later, back at the seminary, the young man is summoned by his abbot and told that he’s been called by name to attend to the dying daughter of a local dignitary.
 This seems odd – a dignitary requesting a student priest.